jorge morales

 research

 The goal of my research program is to understand the subjective character of the mind and to improve how we study it scientifically.
-To this end, I have three complementary lines of research in which I integrate different topics—consciousness, perception, and introspection—using different methodological approaches—philosophy, psychology, and neuroscience.
+To this end, our lab has three complementary lines of research in which we integrate different topics—consciousness, perception, mental imagery and metacognition—using different methodological approaches—psychology, neuroscience, and philosophy.

-(2) I study the contents of what we experience.
-To do this, I use vision science as a tool to make progress in questions that have proved resistant to philosophical analysis.
-My work on the philosophy of perception and vision science focuses on the subjective features that imbue our perceptual states—let these be themselves perceptual (e.g. perspective and attention), cognitive (e.g. Bayesian updating), or social (e.g. stereotypes).
+(1) We study what we "see".
+To do this, we use vision science as a tool to make progress in questions that have proved resistant to philosophical analysis.
+Our work on the philosophy of perception and vision science focuses on the subjective features that imbue our perceptual states—let these be themselves perceptual (e.g., 3D shape, visual perspective and attention), cognitive (e.g., Bayesian updating), or not even really there (e.g., absences and mental imagery).

-Asking fundamental questions about the subjective character of the mind invites me, and in fact forces me, to branch out into other areas within science (e.g., memory, decision-making, emotions, pain, developmental and social psychology) and within philosophy (e.g., general philosophy of science, epistemology, and moral and social philosophy, broadly construed: from the neural basis of voluntary action and ethical challenges posed by novel neuroimaging technologies to how social stereotypes affect how we perceive—and potentially treat—others).
+Asking fundamental questions about the subjective character of the mind invites us, and in fact forces us, to branch out into other areas within science (e.g., memory, decision-making, emotions, pain, developmental and social psychology) and within philosophy (e.g., general philosophy of science, epistemology, and moral philosophy, broadly construed: from the neural basis of voluntary action and ethical challenges posed by novel neuroimaging technologies to how well people think they are at detecting misinformation).
+This also forces us into adopting new technologies into our toolkit: from pupillometry to machine learning and virtual reality.

 preprints